AhmadAtMunters/Onboarding-Ticket-Suggestions-for-improvements./keycloak-role-changes/Steps to change role via Keycloak.md

-1. Log in to Keycloak
+1. Log in to Keycloak.
 2. Go to "Users" on the left pane.
 3. Select your user profile.
-4. Navigate to the "Role mapping" tab (top-center-left of the page)
+4. Navigate to the "Role mapping" tab (top-center-left of the page).
 5. Here, you should see all your assigned roles.
 6. To unassign roles, select them and click "Unassign" on the top-center.
 7. To assign roles, click on the "Assign role" button.